fbsamples/OptiMate/website/docs/intro.md

 # Welcome to OptiMate

-**Note: Discontinuing OptiMate.** 21 June 2023: This is no longer a supported project.
-Please note that any information, guidance, or assistance provided herein is valid as of April 2023.
-As sources, technologies, and best practices evolve over time, the content may no longer be accurate, applicable, or up to date.
+**Note: Discontinuing OptiMate.** 21 June 2023: Please note that any information, guidance, or assistance provided herein is valid as of April 2023.
+This is no longer a maintained project, so as sources, technologies, and best practices evolve over time, the content may no longer be applicable or accurate.

 ![OptiMate](\img\OptiMate-social-card.png)
 ---